NafiurSiddiqui/Pinzy/README.md

 # Pinzy

 Welcome to Pinzy.
 This is a web GIS social media.

 This version has minimal featues included to make it CRUD.

 ## Features

-- MVC ( MODEL VIEW CONTROLLER) architecture followed with OOP.
-- Generic user authentication and registration handled by PHP.
+- User authentication and registration.
--
+- (CRUD) Create, Read, Delete, Update pins.

 This is not a production ready to tackle huge user interaction but a demo webapp for the future Pinzy release to solidify my knowledge on MVC, OOP with vanilla JS, Php and MySql.